Inequality Is Not the Problem

 — Sir Angus Deaton | “Is Income Inequality Inevitable?”

 The definition of the word “inequality” has become so diluted that it now serves mostly as a vague complaint for activist causes to rally around.
-A common moral thread running this political unrest is the idea that the rich are enjoying their privilege at the expense of the poor.
+A common moral thread running through this political unrest is the idea that the rich are enjoying their privilege at the expense of the poor.
 The sentiment is understandable, if misguided.
 It’s easier to inspire a movement when there’s an enemy to fight.
 If poverty is nobody’s fault, it’s hard to know where to start.

 In their bestselling 2009 book, The Spirit Level, Richard Wilkinson and Kate Pickett try to make the case that inequality, rather than poverty, is the primary determiner of humanity’s most damaging health and social problems.